The Best Siding for Different Home Types

 Metal Siding

 Metal siding is ideal for minimalist homes with an industrial aesthetic.
-It speaks to the same intensely modern, slightly edgier—and expensive—look.
+It speaks to the same intensely modern, slightly edgier (and more expensive) look.

-• Choose from options like painted steel, aluminum, zinc, copper, and tin.
+• You can choose from materials like painted steel, aluminum, zinc, copper, or tin.

 • Metal siding is relatively low-maintenance and long-lasting, but does require some upkeep.

-• Options like galvanized steel are extremely durable and resistant to rain, hail, and snow.
+• Materials like galvanized steel are extremely durable and resistant to rain, hail, and snow.

 It’s also possible to mix and match metal siding with fiber cement in different areas of your home.
 This is a good way to add visual interest without sacrificing contemporary aesthetics.